2.4 Stakeholder, Risk, and Process Filter

 Key Takeaways

-Start with stakeholders.
-In SHRM-CP scenarios, the relevant parties may include an employee, manager, HR professional, team, applicant, business leader, or the organization.
-A weak answer often serves only one stakeholder while ignoring another important responsibility.
+Name every party the scenario touches: employee, manager, HR, team, applicant, business leader, or the organization itself.
+A weak answer serves one stakeholder while ignoring another HR responsibility.
 A stronger answer recognizes the broader workplace effect and keeps HR's role clear.
+If an option "wins" for the employee but creates a precedent that harms consistency across the workforce, the panel likely rated it as less effective.

-Next, identify risk.
-Risk does not always mean legal risk.
-It can include inconsistent treatment, poor communication, loss of trust, unclear accountability, retaliation concern, confidentiality concern, operational disruption, or an ethical problem.
-The source brief specifically frames competent HR practice around ethics and practical judgment, so risk should be read broadly.
+Identify what could go wrong if HR acts poorly.
+Risk is not only legal risk.
+It includes inconsistent treatment, poor or premature communication, loss of trust, unclear accountability, retaliation concerns, confidentiality breaches, operational disruption, or an ethical problem.
+SHRM frames competent HR practice around ethics and fairness, so read risk broadly — many SJIs hinge on a fairness or trust risk with no statute mentioned at all.

-Then, choose the process that fits the facts.
-Process may mean clarifying information, consulting a policy, documenting a concern, communicating with stakeholders, supporting a manager, or escalating appropriately.
-Process does not mean delaying every decision.
-It means the action should be responsible and supported by the scenario.
+Choose the HR process that fits the facts: clarifying information, consulting a policy, documenting a concern, communicating with stakeholders, supporting a manager, or escalating appropriately.
+Process is not delay — it is responsible action supported by the scenario.

-StakeholderWho is affected or responsible?The option helps one person but ignores the workplace issue.
+StakeholderWho is affected or responsible?Helps one person but ignores the broader workplace issue.

-RiskWhat could go wrong if HR acts poorly?The option creates inconsistency, confusion, or ethical concern.
+RiskWhat could go wrong if HR acts poorly?Creates inconsistency, confusion, or an ethical concern.

-ProcessWhat HR step is appropriate next?The option jumps to an outcome before facts or policy are clear.
+ProcessWhat HR step is appropriate next?Jumps to an outcome before facts or policy are clear.

 1. Read the final question stem first if it asks for the best next step.